Oualidinx/ai-ic/README.md

 Please cite as: Sunyaev, A. (2022). _Applied Informatics — Internet Computing_. https://github.com/sunyaev/ai-ic

+**Note:** This repository is currently still a work in progress and will be completed in the coming weeks and months.

 ## Introduction

 In this lecture, we provide insights into fundamental concepts and future technologies of distributed systems and internet computing.
 The course first introduces basic concepts of distributed systems, e.g., design of architectures for distributed systems, internet architectures, web services, and middleware.
 In the second part of the course, emerging technologies of internet computing will be examined in depth.
 These include, among others: cloud computing, edge and fog computing, Internet of Things, blockchain, artificial intelligence.